Bedrockbreaker/Ganymede/Docs/GDD.md

 **Infrastructure Asset**

-A diegetic inrepretation of objectives (flags), such as data cores, mana spools, or passkeys, representing strategic control rather than symbolic trophies.
+A diegetic interpretation of objectives (flags), such as data cores, mana spools, or passkeys, representing strategic control rather than symbolic trophies.

 **Loadout**